jhgille2/AstroneerData/README.md

-# AstroneerData
+# Astroneer Data
-Processing and visualization of Astroneer recipe/resource data.
+A workflow with R/targets to tidy and visualize Astroneer recipe/resource data.

+Also, made a [simple shiny app](https://jhgb5.shinyapps.io/astroneer-recipe-network/) to show some of the results.